WilhelmvonArndt/NYC-hs-data-analysis/README.md

 Overall, these findings underscore the intricate nature of the data and the multifaceted factors that contribute to student success.
 By focusing on student well-being, creating supportive environments, and optimizing classroom sizes, it is possible to cultivate an environment conducive to positive educational outcomes.
 All the code can be found in section V of the appendix.
 <br>

-#### Summarize the findings to identify the school characteristics that appear most relevant in determining acceptance of their students to HSPHS.
+## _Summarize the findings to identify the school characteristics that appear most relevant in determining acceptance of their students to HSPHS_
 Provide actionable recommendations to the New York City Department of Education on how to improve schools in terms of a) increasing the number of students sent to HSPHS, and b) enhancing objective measures of achievement.

 a) The findings from our analysis, including linear regression and modeling, highlight the significant importance of the number of applications to highly selective public high schools (HSPHS) in determining acceptance.
 While it may seem obvious that applying is a prerequisite for acceptance, the prestigious nature of HSPHS schools can create barriers and discourage students from even considering applying.
 Therefore, creating a supportive environment that encourages and motivates students to pursue admission to HSPHS is crucial.
 This can be achieved through increased encouragement and guidance from teachers and the school community, fostering a culture that promotes aspirations towards HSPHS education.
 By instilling confidence and providing necessary support, students are more likely to apply, ultimately increasing their chances of acceptance.